The Housing Indicator Tool is launching in:

 HAND Activation: A Dialogue with Northern Virginia Part 1

 HIT is an important advance in diagnosing and addressing housing inequality in the Capital Region.
 The tool measures the many inputs that are required to produce and preserve affordable housing – both of which are critical first steps in addressing racial and economic inequities in the region.
 However, simply establishing and meeting specific targets will not guarantee a direct and equitable impact on communities of color.
 Pursuing racially equitable housing outcomes requires looking at our housing system holistically, structurally, and operationalizing equity throughout the life of each project.

 The tool will call on philanthropic and private sector partners to identify opportunities where funding could be leveraged to increase the supply of affordable housing.
 The tool will serve as a resource with concrete, actionable steps for putting plans in motion.
 Users will also find examples of successful models across the region that can provide guidance for organizations as they seek to make a meaningful impact.

 You!
 (HAND Members)

-HAND is a 400+ strong, diverse mixture of housing and community development professionals, spanning 20+ industry sectors and jurisdictions across the Capital Region.
+HAND is a 450+ strong, diverse mixture of housing and community development institutions, spanning 20+ industry sectors and jurisdictions across the Capital Region.
 In addition to the geographic reach of HAND members, the depth of your expertise and thought leadership makes for an incredible pool of possibility.
 HAND is confident that its members are committed to this cause, and will join us in transforming our communities with the power of housing that is affordable to all income levels.